loicgreffier/spring-boot-kafka-quickstarts/kafka-producer-quickstarts/kafka-producer-simple/README.md

 # Producer Simple

-This module demonstrates:
+This module demonstrates the following:

-- The use of the Kafka Clients producer DSL.
+- The usage of the Kafka Clients producer DSL.
-- The use of unit tests with a Mock producer.
+- The usage of unit tests with a Mock producer.

-This module produces <String,String> records to a topic named STRING_TOPIC.
+This module produces records of type `<String, String>` to a topic named `STRING_TOPIC`.

 ## Requirements